swan-cern/help/advanced/enable_extensions.md

 ![][nbextensions]

-In addition, ipywidgets can also be used: [https://github.com/ipython/ipywidgets](https://github.com/ipython/ipywidgets).
+In addition, [ipywidgets](https://github.com/ipython/ipywidgets) can also be used.

 Most notebook extensions enrich the notebook interface with new JavaScript features and, therefore, they need to be activated before opening a notebook.
 In order to activate an extension, you can go to the Nbextensions configuration panel,